alvations/boredom/paper-blitz-2023/readme.md

 - Stop Uploading Test Data in Plain Text: Practical Strategies for Mitigating Data Contamination by Evaluation Benchmarks
 - NLP Evaluation in trouble: On the Need to Measure LLM Data Contamination for each Benchmark
 ```

+**Time taken:** ~15 mins for the code and cluster and playing around the `min_community_size` and `threshold` and ~5 mins to just go through the clusters quickly, reshuffle some papers and put labels on them.
+Amazing!!
+Clustering did help with the categorization step of "paper-blitz"!!